Zaneham/CMS-2-LSP/README.md

 - **[HAL/S LSP](https://github.com/Zaneham/hals-lsp)** - NASA's Space Shuttle language.
 For when the ocean isn't remote enough and you'd prefer your real-time constraints to include vacuum and re-entry heating.

-- **[Minuteman Guidance Computer Emulator](https://github.com/Zaneham/Minuteman-computer-emulator)** - An emulator for the computers in those missiles your Aegis system is meant to detect.
+- **[Minuteman Guidance Computer Emulator](https://github.com/Zaneham/minuteman-emu)** - An emulator for the computers in those missiles your Aegis system is meant to detect.
 Circle of life, really.

+- **[Minuteman Assembler](https://github.com/Zaneham/minuteman-assembler)** - Two-pass assembler for the D17B/D37C.
+Because apparently we needed a complete toolchain for the things your ship is tracking.
+They're writing code; you're tracking it.
+Everyone has a job to do.

 ## Acknowledgements